krystianzieja/krystianzieja.github.io/_posts/2016-07-14-install-psad-on-linux.md

 {% endhighlight %}

+If you have also IPv6 enabled you should add below.

+{% highlight text %}

+ip6tables -A INPUT -j LOG

+ip6tables -A FORWARD -j LOG

+ip6tables-save > /etc/iptables/rules.v6

+{% endhighlight %}

 The last thing to do is to point PSAD to a file, which contains iptables log.
 On RHEL based distributions that would be ```/var/log/messages``` and on Debian based distributions i.e. Ubuntu ```/var/log/syslog```, so we need to point to proper file in ```/etc/psad/psad.conf``` file.

 {% highlight text %}